SangkyuStat/plmR/README.md

 This R package, plmR, implements a high-dimensional partial linear model as well as a high-dimensional partial linear quantile regression model using LASSO and Quantile LASSO.

-Our package utilize **trend filtering** and **smoothing spline** for the nonparametric term, and is also adapted to the quantile regression with these two methods.
+Our package utilize **trend filtering** and **smoothing spline** for the nonparametric term, and is also adapted to the partial linear quantile regression with these two methods.
 Our model can be simply reduced to the models without the penalties, by letting penalty to be 0.
 For both methods, `lambda1` is a penalty related to LASSO and `lambda2` is a penalty related to the nonparametric term.

+All of our functions are built on Block-wise Coordinate Descent algorithm (Backfitting algorithm).
+However, `plqrtf` and `plqrss` are designed with one more nested loop for approximation, therefore, it has to be used with care because of the time consumption.

 ### Installation